 Plug In SEO from SureSwift Capital is one of the most highly rated SEO plugins for Shopify.
 According to the plugin author’s description, this app is what Yoast SEO is for WordPress.

 This Shopify app enables you to fix broken links and add schema to your store.
 But more importantly, it helps store owners to add image alt attribute text to product imagery and on-page content.

 SEO All in one

-The Softpulse Infotech SEO All in One app provides another variable for you to choose from.
-“Variant title” allows you to add more than one variant of the product, such as color, size, and style to your alt text descriptions.
+The SEO – All in One & Auto SEO app provides store owners with the ability to set unique and dynamic alt attribute text for all product images.
+The “Variant title” feature allows you to add more than one variant of the product, such as color, size, and style to your alt text descriptions.

 SEO Image Optimizer by Booster Apps